 This is one reason why we chose to homeschool – we don’t want the world teach our children what their values and beliefs should be.

-Plan on using this list?
+Plan on using this list of books about racism and diversity for kids?
 Please share it on Pinterest!

 Children’s Books about Racism and Diversity